 Participants of the new Border Run Sprint to Dana Point Race are urged to read the NOR for this initial race.
 US Sailing’s Safety Equipment Regulations will apply.
 There will be multiple classes for monohulls and multihulls with class breaks providing the closest handicapping racing of the year.
 The finish line will be at a specified mark outside Dana Point Harbor.
 Sailors can dock their boats at guest slips arranged with the Harbor Master or boats can be removed from the water at the public launch ramp or at Mother’s Beach.
 Post-race awards ceremony, activities and locations are pending.

 Racers in the 71st Newport to Ensenada Yacht Race are asked to carefully read the rules stated in the NOR.
 As in previous years, US Sailing’s Safety Equipment Regulations will apply.

 Still one of the world’s largest international yacht races, this legendary 125-mile course finishes inside Toto Santos Bay off the lovely Hotel Coral and Marina and wraps with the renowned trophy presentation for more than 40 classes Sunday afternoon.

 NEED MORE INFO?

 Please see the ABC’s of N2E page.
-There you will find all the information you need to know before registration opens January 1, with links to get you to where/how to meet those requirements.
+There you will find all the information you need to know with links to get you to help you meet any requirements.

 Also, please take the time to explore our website, click around to see previous year’s results, go shopping at the store, and look at all the great images from races past or read about N2E’s amazing history.